 Elements of Institute Coursework

-The central philosophy of our approach to teaching and cornerstone of our training and support program, the Teaching As Leadership framework introduces corps members to the principles and specific actions that successful teachers take to lead their students to success.
+The central philosophy of our approach to teaching and cornerstone of our training and support program, the Teaching As Leadership framework introduces corps members to the principles that successful teachers take to lead their students to success.

 Instructional Planning and Delivery